shader-slang/slang/docs/api-users-guide.md

 The `spAddTranslationUnit` function returns the zero-based index of the translation unit you added.
 You don't need to use this return value, because it will be deterministic (the first translation unit gets `0`, the next gets `1`, etc.), but the API returns it in case it saves you from having to track it with your own counter.
-The translation unit index is used in subsequent API calls taht modify or query the translation unit.
+The translation unit index is used in subsequent API calls that modify or query the translation unit.

 #### Source Files/Strings